-About six weeks ago, I decided to change my default search engine.
-Call it a mid life crisis, or maybe just a sign of boredom, but I felt the time was right to start making changes to my “on-line life”.
-When you analyse it, it’s surprising what factors come to the fore when consciously making a choice of search engine
+I recently decided to change my default search engine.
+Call it a mid life crisis, or maybe just a sign of boredom, but I felt the time was right to start making changes to my "on-line life" and review aspects of related to my digital identity.

-Like a vast majority of vast majority of the planet , Google has been my predominant search engine for the better part of the last 10 years.
-I can’t recall what factors actually prompted me to switch to Google, maybe it was just Social Pressure or just a subliminal stimuli.
+Like a vast majority of the planet , Google has been my predominant search engine for the better part of the last 10 years.
+I can't recall what factors actually prompted me to switch to Google, maybe it was just Social Pressure or just a subliminal stimuli.

 Social pressure consists of the comments, criticisms, attitudes and emotions of people directed against other people who do or say things that those employing the pressure do not approve of.
 It is a method of changing and controlling the behavior of other people, both on the "micro" level (i.e. among acquaintances, friends and family), and also on the "macro" level (as a technique of social engineering and control).